Brian Boitano: World Champion

 Following the 1984 Olympics, several skaters emerged as likely medal hopes following the retirement of Scott Hamilton.

 Boitano won the 1985 United States Figure Skating Championships, the first of his four titles.
-At the first World Championships of the post-Hamilton era in 1985, Alexander Fadeev won, with Brian Orser finishing 2nd and Boitano 3rd.
+At the first World Championships of the post-Hamilton era in 1985, Alexander Fadeev won, with Brian Orser finishing in second place and Boitano in third place.
 He had injured tendons in his right ankle a few weeks before the 1986 U.S. Championships but went on to win his second national title.
-At the 1986 World Championships, Boitano took the title, while Fadeev had a disastrous free skate despite having been in an excellent position to win; Orser finished 2nd once again.
+At the 1986 World Championships, Boitano took the title, while Fadeev had a disastrous free skate despite having been in an excellent position to win; Orser finished in second place once again.

 During the 1986–87 season, Boitano had introduced three new elements to his programs: the 'Tano triple lutz and a quadruple toe loop, as well as wearing a blindfold, although he never succeeded in landing a clean quadruple jump in competition.
-The 1987 World Championships were held in Cincinnati, giving defending World champion Boitano a home-field advantage.
+The 1987 World Championships were held in Cincinnati, giving the defending world champion a home-field advantage.
 The outcome of the event would set the tone for the 1988 Olympics.
-At Worlds, Boitano fell on his quadruple toe loop attempt and placed second.
+He fell on his quadruple toe loop attempt and placed second.

-After losing the world title to Orser at home, Boitano and his coach Linda Leaver decided that some changes needed to be made if Boitano was to become the Olympic champion.
-Boitano had always been good at the technical requirements ("The first mark"), but he was weak on the artistic ("the second mark").
+After losing the world title to Orser at home, Boitano and his coach Linda Leaver decided that some changes needed to be made if he was to become the Olympic champion.
+He had always been good at the technical requirements ("The first mark"), but he was weak on the artistic ("the second mark").
 He was a self-described "jumping robot."
 In order to help his growth as an artist, he hired choreographer Sandra Bezic to choreograph his programs for the 1987–1988 Olympic season.